calm-palm/cotm-randomizer/README.md

 - Additionally, DSS cards will be randomly distributed on item pedestals instead of obtained via enemy drops.
 Enemy drops are replaced with different drops, and drop rate is increased.
 Trivially easy enemies (worms, zombie variants, other low HP/respawning enemies) will drop poor equipment and consumables.
 Other enemies will have a chance at any item that can be dropped by enemies in the base game except DSS cards.
-Boss enemies have a chance of dropping items that  are better than average, and no chance of dropping poor items.
+Boss enemies also are guaranteed to drop items that  are better than average, and no chance of dropping poor items.
 The three "Candle" enemies will also drop powerful items.

 - There are also optional patches and rules with descriptions available in the optional patch menu and in the patch list below.